IharLobach/docuscan/readme.md

 * matplotlib
 * scikit-image

-The `docuscan.sh` shell script will process all files in `input/` and save the results in `output/` as image files.
+The `docuscan.sh` shell script will process all files in `input/` folder and save the results in `output/` folder as image files (please create these two folders manually).
 On a Mac, it will also open the results in `Preview`, where you can rearrange them and then save the merged file as a pdf (print -> save as pdf).
 When `docuscan.sh` is run, it deletes whatever was left in `output/` from the previous run.